backdrop-contrib/fullcalendar_views/README.md

 Bugs and feature requests should be reported in the [Issue Queue](https://github.com/backdrop-contrib/fullcalendar_views/issues).

-## Knowns issues
+## Known issues

-It is essential to **uninstall** the legacy Fullcalendar module, before you install this one.
+**Important note:** If you have the legacy Fullcalendar module beta version installed, it's essential to either update to the stable release (1.x-2.0) or to uninstall that one **before** you install Fullcalendar Views NG.
+Otherwise your site will break.

 See [this issue](https://github.com/backdrop-contrib/fullcalendar_views/issues/7) for details.